n006370/HelioX20/Quickstart/README.md

 ## Clock

-The Helio X20 board does not support a battery powered RTC.
+The MediaTek X20 board does not support a battery powered RTC.
 System time will be obtained from the network if available.
 If you are not connecting to a network you will need to manually set the date on each power up.

 ## System and User LEDs